alinenecchi/Web-Services-Rest/README.md

 # Web-Services-Rest

-A simples CRUD example by using NodeJS,and MongoDB.
+A simples CRUD example by using NodeJS and MongoDB.

 ## Technologies: